 CoolText generates logos and other graphics for free.
 After you submit a form describing the kind of logo you need, CoolText custom-generates one.
 You can also create buttons for use on a website.
 CoolText hosts the images online and provides an HTML code to link to.
 The site also offers more than 1,200 free fonts.

 While you may want to hire a professional graphic designer for your main company logo, this can be a great way to make quick logos for campaigns or individual promotions.
-It can also help you get started if you simply don’t yet have a budget.
+It can also help you get started if you simply don’t yet have a budget for your startup.
 This service is completely free.

-Completely Free online spreadsheets and document management with a Gmail/Google Account.
-The spreadsheet feature (which doesn’t quite have all of the features of Excel) is particularly useful when you need to have multiple people working on the same spreadsheet at the same time (something you can’t do with Dropbox). , but it’s very useful for collaborative editing of documents (including text files).
-There have been massive improvements to Google Docs in the last year and it looks like it will only get better with the announcement off offline document editing.
+Google Docs is a completely free online spreadsheets and document management tool that comes with your Gmail/Google Account.
+The spreadsheet feature (which doesn’t quite have all of the features of Excel) is particularly useful when you need to have multiple people working on the same spreadsheet at the same time (something you can’t do with Dropbox).
+It’s also very useful for collaborative editing of documents (including text files).
+There have been massive improvements to Google Docs in the last year (e.g. offline editing) and it looks like it will only get better in the coming years.

 A free account is also available, which supports one agent with minimal features, but expanding is also quite cheap.
 Service plans start at $9 per month and range up to $289 per month.
 More expensive plans have additional benefits, such as custom data mapping and capability for more support agents.

-Many of these resources are completely free, so there’s no risk involved in trying them.
+Many of these entrepreneur resources are completely free, so there’s no risk involved in trying them.
 However, even most of the paid versions offer a trial period.
-This allows you time to see how it will work for your specific needs and determine whether it’s really worth the investment.
+This allows you time to see how it will work for your specific needs and determine whether it’s really worth the investment for your business.